SaiAshish9/Webhooks-Implementation/README.md

 ```
-When any student is added , corresponding webhook url will be called if its present at database.
+When any student is added , corresponding webhook url of school will be called if its present at database.
 ```